-Finally, at the end of all your new adventures or after a day or two’s hard graft in the garden, it’s time to enjoy some well-deserved chill out time (and I mean for the kids and you!).
+Finally, at the end of all your new adventures or after a day or two’s hard graft in the garden, it’s time to enjoy some well-deserved chill-out time (and I mean for the kids and you!).

-Whether you all pick a TV programme to watch or put on your family’s favourite film, there’s nothing quite like getting curled up under the duvet together for the day.
+Whether you all pick a TV program to watch or put on your family’s favourite film, there’s nothing quite like getting curled up under the duvet together for the day.
 This is also the perfect idea if rain stops play.

 Disclosure: This is a collaborative post.

 FOR MORE POSTS LIKE THIS SEE OUR FAMILY LIFESTYLE ARCHIVE.